-Homemade Honeycomb Sponge Toffee Candy – an easy homemade candy recipe that you can dip in chocolate for a homemade version of a Crunchie Bar.
+Homemade Honeycomb Sponge Toffee Candy.
+An easy homemade candy recipe that you can dip in chocolate for a homemade version of a Crunchie Bar.

-This Homemade Honeycomb Sponge Toffee Candy is a favorite recipe from childhood that I was reminded of the other day.
+This Homemade Honeycomb Sponge Toffee Candy is a favourite recipe from childhood that I was reminded of the other day.
 I mostly make it around Christmas time as a seasonal treat at our house.
 I sometimes crush it and serve it as a garnish for chocolate glazed cupcakes or add small chunks to a chocolate biscuit cake.
-We like to dunk it in plain melted chocolate for a homemade version of one of my favorite candy bars too, the Crunchie Bar.
+We like to dunk it in plain melted chocolate for a homemade version of one of my favourite candy bars too, the Crunchie Bar.